 - managing the national Languages Support Programme funded by the UK Department for Education from 2011 to 2013.
 The programme worked with schools across England, all of which were part of the then newly formed Teaching School Alliances (TSAs) to address barriers to higher performance identified by Ofsted inspectors;

 - we are currently leading a research project on behalf of the Education Endowment Foundation to investigate whether or not there are links between early language learning and improved literacy.
-This research is taking place in schools in four different regions of the country and the results will be published in the summer of 2014;
+This research is taking place in schools in four different regions of the country and the results will be published in the autumn of 2015;

 CfBT's work includes specialist research into a wide range of issues relating to languages education including the following:

 - the Language trends survey: a nationwide annual survey on the provision and take-up of languages in England, see the Language trends 2013/14 report

 - action research series: publications that provide detailed information of practical research projects developed and implemented by school-based teams, see The quiet revolution report

 - lessons from abroad: an international review of primary languages that provides an evidence base on language learning within various primary curricula across the world, presenting the benefits of starting foreign language learning in primary school or earlier, see the Lessons from abroad report.